Skip to main content

 The identity of the app’s developer is a primary indicator of its trustworthiness.
 A reputable developer, particularly one with a history of creating applications for the healthcare industry, is more likely to adhere to stringent security and privacy standards.
 Conversely, an unknown developer with a limited track record warrants closer scrutiny.

 A simple search for the developer’s name, coupled with reviews from trusted technology and health sources, can provide a wealth of information.
 Look for a history of data breaches, privacy complaints, or a lack of transparency.
-A professional and easily accessible website with a clear and contact information is a positive sign.
+A professional and easily accessible website with a clear privacy policy and contact information is a positive sign.
 An absence of this basic infrastructure is a significant red flag.

 Does the App Request Excessive Permissions?